IBM/ubiquity/README.md

     - RHEL 7+
     - SUSE 12+
     - Ubuntu 16+
-  * Ubiquity needs access to the managment of the required storage backends.
-See [Available Storage Systems](supportedStorage.md) for details on the connectivity needed.
+  * Ubiquity needs access to the management of the required storage backends.
+See [Available Storage Systems](supportedStorage.md) for connectivity details.
-  * The following sudoers configuration is required for a user to run the Ubiquity process (Ubiquity can be run as root user or none-root user.):
+  * The following sudoers configuration is required to run the Ubiquity process:

-     * Follow sudoers configuration to run Ubiquity as root user :
         ```bash
         Defaults !requiretty
         ```

-### 2. Downloading and Install the Ubiquity service
+### 2. Downloading and installing the Ubiquity service

   * Download and unpack the application package.
 ```bash